Inventory Management vs. Warehouse Management

 With an inventory management software, various traceability methods allow you to track stock via barcoding, serial or lot number, and RFID.
 Detailed recording of on-hand units for each SKU maintains accurate stock levels in real-time.
 This improved understanding of stock movement can lead to lower operating costs for your organization, as you can streamline tasks such as picking, packing, kitting, and shipping.
 And with greater visibility into your stock levels, you can minimize instances of loss and theft.
 This increased awareness of inventory also leads to higher customer satisfaction by determining when fulfillment of customer orders is possible.

-Finally, movement histories via location tracking make it easier to conduct forensic inventory loss analysis to determine if there are any obvious areas of improvement.
-And automated inventory management systems simplify pricing products and maintain the most effective stock levels.
+Finally, movement histories via location tracking make it easier to conduct forensic inventory loss analysis to determine if there are any obvious areas for improvement.
+Automated inventory management systems simplify product pricing and maintain the most effective stock levels.

 Inventory Management in a Warehouse